Short answer: No one ever has to write “and/or”. There is always another, better way to say what you mean. Consider the alternatives in this article.

 Contract: the contract between Customer and Supplier for the supply of Goods and/or Services in accordance with these Terms and Conditions and the Purchase Order documentation.

 Actually, the context was enough to make this meaning obvious.
 If a contract for goods is a Contract, and a contract for services is a Contract, how can a contract for both goods and services be anything but a Contract?
 The definition could safely have referred to a contract for the supply of Goods or Services.
-Even if the language might have another meaning, the context made it impossible to mistake.
+Even if two meanings were possible, the context made it impossible to mistake.

 For 3 or more items, one or both becomes one or more.
 For example, an insurance policy said: